igachev/Question-Game/README.md

 - `/questions/:id/edit`: it shows Edit Question Page.Available only for admin user.
 - `/score/user-scores`: it shows the list of scores for the logged in user only.Available only for logged in users.
 - `/score/all-users-scores`: it shows the ranking list page.It contains the best result of each player.The player can compare his score with other players.Available for all users.

+## Folder Structure:
+- `core`: It contains static components like header and footer, services, http interceptors
+- `shared`: It contains reusable components.In my case reusable components are: <strong>Error Component,Loading Spinner Component</strong>
+- `feature`: It contains all distinct modules.The components of each module share related functionality.We have three modules: auth,question,score.